Transitioning a City Website Platform

 Highlights

-Designing for Transitioning the City Website from Old Practices to New
+Transitioning the City Website from Old Practices to New

-• Some interaction patterns going unnoticed
+• Overlooked interaction patterns

-3. Use action-oriented language
+3. Write action-oriented content

-Using Data to Inform Content and Links for the Homepage
+Using Data to Inform Homepage Content

 • Drupal and Google Analytics

-• Data I compiled in my previous work
+• Data compiled in a previous project

-• Research from the proof-of-concept vision project
+• Proof-of-concept vision project research

 • Market research

-• Existing standards internal clients relied on
+• Existing internal standards

 Example Content Block: Popular Services